andy-techen/andy-techen/README.md

 </h2>

 - 🧑‍💻 A data fanatic and product enthusiast currently based in Austin, TX
-- 🎓 An Information Science graduate student at the University of Michigan
+- 🎓 Graduated from the University of Michigan with an MS in Information Science
 - 🇹🇼 An INFJ dreamer born and raised in Taipei, Taiwan
 - 🌎 Igniting social impact by building data-driven products alongside fellow dreamers